award3607/Hangman-Game/pseudo.md

 evalWinOrLose() {
-	if all letters in word have been guessed && guess remaing > 0 player wins
+	if all letters in word have been guessed && guesses remaing > 0 player wins
 	else if guesses remaining < 1
 		player loses
 	else
-		do nothing //games continues
+		do nothing //game continues
 }

+need array that contains unique letters in word?
+	pop correctly guessed letters from this array? when array.length = 0, all letters have been correctly guessed trigger win condition